 George Washington University – School of Medicine and Health Sciences

 The George Washington University’s School of Medicine and Health Sciences has online educational opportunities for clinical trial managers at all levels.
-They have a bachelor’s, certificate, and master’s program in clinical research administration as well as regulatory affairs programs.
-There is even a dual bachelor’s of science in health sciences and master’s of science in health sciences for ambitious students who want to complete extensive education.
+They have a bachelor’s, certificate, and master’s program in clinical research administration and regulatory affairs programs.
+There is even a dual bachelor’s of science in health sciences and a master’s of science in health sciences for ambitious students who want to complete extensive education.

 Programs vary in length, with the certificate program taking only 18 months to complete and the bachelor’s programs taking approximately two years, as long as the appropriate number of credits are transferred (usually from an associate degree program).